The information-complete quantum theory

-According to the above picture of nature, single free systems are simply meaningless for acquiring information and thus in the \textquotedblleft information-vacuum\textquotedblright\ state; a system, which does not give information to (i.e., interact with) other systems in any way, simply does not exist.
-The \textquotedblleft$\mathcal{S}$+$\mathcal{A}$\textquotedblright \ description in the usual QT is also inadequate because of its informational incompleteness.
-Therefore, the dynamics of the ICQT has to obey the informational completeness principle within the trinary picture and thus will be dramatically different from the usual picture.
-Namely, the ICQT is characterized by the indivisibility of its kinematics and dynamics to maintain the informationally-complete trinary description.
+According to the above picture of nature, single free systems are simply meaningless for acquiring information; a system, which does not give information to (i.e., interact with) other systems in any way, simply does not exist.
+The \textquotedblleft$\mathcal{S}$+$\mathcal{A}$\textquotedblright \ description in the usual QT is also inadequate because of its information-incompleteness as there is certain information (e.g., the choice of measurement bases) not encoded by any physical quantum system.
+Therefore, the dynamics of the ICQT will be dramatically different from the usual picture as it requires interacting $\mathcal{P} $+$\mathcal{SA}$ so as to obey the information-completeness principle within the trinary picture.
+Without specifying the $\mathcal{P}$+$\mathcal{SA}$ dynamics to maintain the information-complete trinary description, it is meaningless or information-incomplete to specify local states of single systems in $\mathcal{P}$+$\mathcal{SA}$.
+Namely, \textit{the ICQT is characterized by the indivisibility of its kinematics and dynamics}.
+Below, we give some key features of the information-complete dynamics.